LeBron James’ Son Goes Viral for Social Media Slip-Up

 — NBA Retweet (@RTNBA) September 19, 2020

 LeBron James has been in the bubble for more than two months.
-His wife, Savannah, recently joined him, but his three kids — including Bronny — stayed in Los Angeles.
+His wife, Savannah Brinson, recently joined him, but his three kids — including Bronny — stayed in Los Angeles.

 LeBron James after a hard day of receiving only 16 MVP votes and seeing his son Bronny James smoke weed on his IG story pic.twitter.com/ijcSVDUiOD